Data And Scene Workflows

 • ViewerHandle.load_bundle() installs it into a live viewer

 This is the path for repeatable scene variants, saved bookmarks, and shipping a reviewable scene between machines.
+Missing external bundle assets remain diagnostic-bearing through missing_external_asset; bundle save/load must not turn missing, unsupported, Pro-gated, placeholder/fallback, or experimental asset state into successful renderability.
 See terrain_demo.py and Python tutorial 04.

 Example Map